 Naturally, the display of the iPhone 7 features the 3D Touch pressure-sensitive technology introduced along with the iPhone 6s, and which allows the display to measure the pressure of the input (your finger), enabling it to tell the difference between a tap and a push.
 This opened up a whole new world for Apple when it was first introduced, and it has gone from strength to strength since then.

 Of course, these are only a handful of examples of the ways you can use 3D Touch on the iPhone; you can find the best 3D Touch tips and shortcuts right here.
-3D Touch really gives the iPhone 7 the edge over its competitors as none have quite been able to match the responsiveness and features available, including Huawei's flagship P9 Plus.
 It does take a little bit of getting used to at first, but trust us when we say that if you train your brain to use it when you first get the smartphone, you'll enjoy the overall iPhone 7 experience so much more.

 Specs, performance and benchmark results

-Apple's new processor is called the A10 Fusion, and is the first quad-core processor to be found in an iPhone so far.
-The M10 Fusion is coupled with 2GB of RAM, which remains unchanged from the iPhone 6s but should allow for more processing power, resulting in a responsive, speedy smartphone.
-Apple claims that this combination makes the iPhone 7 the fastest smartphone in the world, and although it performed far better thank the iPhone 6s in our benchmark tests, it (rather surprisingly) didn't steal the top spot - but we'll come to that below.
+The processor inside the iPhone 7 is called the A10 Fusion, and was the first quad-core processor to be used in an iPhone.
+The M10 Fusion is coupled with 2GB of RAM, which is the same as the iPhone 6s but should allow for more processing power, resulting in a responsive, speedy smartphone.
+Apple claimed, at the time of launch, that this combination made the iPhone 7 "the fastest smartphone in the world".
+Although it performed far better than the iPhone 6s in our benchmark tests at the time of launch, it (rather surprisingly) didn't steal the top spot - but we'll come to that below.

 In real world use, the iPhone 7 is, of course, stupidly fast and responsive, with everything from apps to the camera opening almost instantly.
 We've played a number of games on the iPhone 7, from fairly basic side-scrollers to 3D, power-hungry apps and not noticed any kind of lag, screen tearing or outright freezing at any time.
 It can handle anything we throw at it and even when we intentionally tried to get it to slow down a bit by running power-hungry apps, we couldn't.
 If you're looking for a stupendously powerful smartphone, the iPhone 7 is a solid option.

-However, whether you really need the extra speed of the A10 Fusion or not is debatable; the iPhone 6S is already plenty speedy enough in our opinion, and even when running iOS 10, there's no sign of lag.
-It does, however, allow seriously powerful games to be created for the iPhone in the future, and the processor is also designed with efficiency in mind.
+The A10 Fusion did pave the way for some seriously powerful games to be created for the iPhone, and the processor was designed with efficiency in mind.
 Apple says that, on average, users will find that their iPhone 7 battery lasts two hours longer than the iPhone 6s did, thanks to the A10 Fusion.